Victor-Guerrero-Devs/css-courses/academind-css/10-responsive-design/notes.md

 We use these in our CSS files to activate a style change at X viewport width.

-It seems that using REM or EM over pixels is best because if a user has changed their default font-size via browser settings, breakpoints won't work as expected if they are set with pixels instead of REM or EM.
+It seems that using REM or EM over pixels is best because if a user has changed their default font-size via browser settings, breakpoints won't work as expected (i.e. they may fire off prematurely or late, thereby messing up the layout, depending if the browser settings for font size is smaller or larger than the default) if they are set with pixels instead of REM or EM.

 Therefore use REM or EM when setting your media queries